-Why might teachers have silent reading during class time?
-One simple reason is the guarantee reading in a group provides that students will encounter the reading matter as a group, with all the benefits that a group of inquiring students can provide each other: a colloquium-in-progress.
+Why would teachers have silent reading during class time?
+One simple reason is the guarantee reading in a group provides that students will encounter their reading as a group, with all the benefits that a group of inquiring students can provide each other: a colloquium-in-progress.
 A second is the guarantee against contamination by “study guides” while the students wrestle with their reading unaided.

 Yet another is that in a classroom reading can occur with an enforced quiet that students, left on their own, often don’t bring to their tasks.
 I am thinking of the use of electronic entertainment during reading, or an open cell phone, or other distractions from steady work.
 We can assure ourselves that students have an ambience of study that allows them to follow the thread of a complex sentence or view the unfolding of a subtle or difficult idea without pulling away from it and then having to re-enter.
 Finally, it can be an entryway into another assignment that dovetails with it—usually discussion or writing.

 High school students can also benefit from being read to.
 An experienced and practiced reader can help students make sense of what they read and can shape their encounter with it.
 Reading aloud also helps them explore the possibilities of language by realizing how the material can be shaped by music and sympathy, which is what reading aloud provides.
 Many students, particularly those who learn best through the ear, will find that literature, particularly poetry, when read aloud leaps off the page at them.